WeTransfer/wetransfer_ruby_sdk/README.md

 ## Transfers

-A transfer is a collection of files that can be created once, and downloaded many times.
-Once a transfer is created, it is closed for modifications.
+A transfer is a collection of files that can be created once, and downloaded until it expires.
+Once a transfer is ready for sharing, it is closed for modifications.

-### Minimalist transfers

 ```ruby
 # In your project file: